catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 .. code-block:: bash

-  # make sure to substitute your package name in where it says "package_name.p12"
+  # make sure to substitute the name of your package in where it says "package_name.p12"

   $ openstack secret store --name="tls-secret" -t "application/octet-stream"
   -e "base64" --payload="$(base64 < package_name.p12)"